johannstark-lt/Demo1-AutoML/README.md

 Then, please read the following tutorial regarding entity extraction demo created by Google: https://cloud.google.com/natural-language/automl/docs/quickstart

 ## Our model

+At LeanTech's Research & Development, we want to create an automated way to extract mails with unpredictable structure and find useful information about shipments and quotes.
+To achieve this, we are using AutoML for entity extraction.

+The following project use the Gmail API to access a mail account and then format the information extracted as JSON Lines to create a dataset which will be used to train a custom model in AutoML.

 To start using, authorize using the API Enable panel in Google Cloud Platform API section and downloading the **client_secret.json (MUST BE NAMED LIKE THAT)**